Instructor: Mohammad T. HajiAghayi

 12/12/13: Game-tree search and pruning algorithms (last day of the class)

-Minimum grade of C- in CMSC351; or permission of CMNS-Computer Science department.
+Minimum grade of C- in CMSC351 is strongly recommended.
 If you are unsure of whether you have sufficient background for this course or not, please contact the instructor in the first week of the class or before.

 Tentative Grading & Evaluation